-Electric Vehicle Infrastructure
+Electric Vehicle Infrastructure and Resources

-Work with State of Wisconsin to develop plan to utilize Volkswagen settlement funds to expand electric vehicle charging infrastructure and electric fleet in Milwaukee.
+Work with the State of Wisconsin and organizations like Wisconsin Clean Cities to develop a plan to utilize Volkswagen settlement funds to expand public electric vehicle charging infrastructure and the electric fleet in Milwaukee.
+Include information like the Evolution (https://evolution.es.anl.gov/) Tool to help consumers educate themselves about the benefits and comparative savings of electric vehicles.